 We serve the community as a resource in aquatic education and water safety through student-centered swim instruction.
 Children between the ages of 6 months and 12 years old learn and practice new swim skills that last a lifetime.
 Swimmers in our program become more comfortable and secure around water as we emphasize water safety and stroke development.

-All swim lessons are 30 minutes in length with several options in suit your needs.
+All swim lessons are 30 minutes in length, with several options to suit your needs.
 We also offer classes during the weekday as well as Saturday and special holiday group swim lesson options.

 Types of Classes:

-Swim Starters: Parent Child (6 months - 3 years) Accompained by a parent, infants and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence - building experiences, while parents learn about water safety drowning prevention, and the importance of supervision.
+Swim Starters: Parent Child (6 months - 3 years) Accompanied by a parent, infants, and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building experiences, while parents learn about water safety drowning prevention and the importance of supervision.